 In the midst of fast-flowing city traffic, sitting on a leisurely-moving cyclo evokes nostalgia for Vietnam’s old days.
-Cyclo, or rickshaw, is a three-wheeled vehicle with a carriage at the front and was a “signature brand” of Vietnam in its hay day.
-In the 40s, cyclos could be seen in almost every big city and were one of the main transportations for everyone, regardless of social classes.
+Cyclo, or rickshaw, is a three-wheeled vehicle with a carriage at the front and was a “signature brand” of Vietnam in its heyday.
+In the 40s, cyclos could be seen in almost every big city and were one of the main forms of transportation for everyone, regardless of social class.
 Sadly, the carriage gradually became obsolete due to the rapid development of motorized transportation, but you can still look for a cyclo sightseeing tour in certain cities such as Ho Chi Minh or Hanoi.
-If you are seeking a nostalgic vibe then it is a must to include a cyclo tour in your Vietnam’s bucket list, but do pay attention to cyclo’s scams for your safety.
+If you are seeking a nostalgic vibe, then it is a must to include a cyclo tour in your Vietnam’s bucket list, but do pay attention to cyclo’s scams for your safety.

 Sightseeing on a cyclo

-If visiting the Mekong Delta is on your Vietnam’s bucket list, make sure to take a sampan river cruise into the wild, yet extremely serene mangrove swamps.
-Mekong Delta is reputed for the intertwining rivers and canals, so a sampan - a type of narrow-bottomed boat - is super helpful to travel in the narrow waters.
+If visiting the Mekong Delta is on your Vietnam’s bucket list, make sure to take a sampan river cruise into the wild yet extremely serene mangrove swamps.
+Mekong Delta is reputed for the intertwining rivers and canals, so a sampan – a type of narrow-bottomed boat – is super helpful to travel in the narrow waters.
 During the excursion, the sampan lady usually sings a sweet and beautiful melody while she is rowing.
-Besides that, you can ask to try paddling the sampan on your own, but be careful, it is not as easy and graceful as it seems on the sampan lady.
-On the whole, traveling on a sampan will bring to you the one and only Western-Vietnam’s cultural experience.
+Besides that, you can ask to try paddling the sampan on your own, but be careful; it is not as easy and graceful as it seems on the sampan lady.
+On the whole, traveling on a sampan will bring you the one and only Western Vietnam’s cultural experience.